echonax07/simplex-algorithm/README.md

 # README

 A python3 implementation of the two-phase simplex algorithm for solving linear programs, as outlined in "Introduction to Algorithms" (CLRS).
+This is primarily just for demonstrative purposes, for practical purposes I would recommend using the linear program solvers in numpy/scipy.

 # How to use

 Given a linear program in standard form, i.e.

 ![linprog](https://i.imgur.com/ZQegHSh.png)

 form lists `A, b, c` from the coefficients to give as input to the simplex function.
 Which will either return a bounded optimal solution (as a list of floats), print that there is no bounded optimal solution or print that there are no feasible solutions.